We're going to get to the Trump soundbites, but I'm going to start out with three Ted Cruz bites today in this hour.

 Thank you.

-I'm letting my twins uh take the day off from school tomorrow to go to a Trump rally.
+I'm letting my twins take the day off from school tomorrow to go to a Trump rally.

-Um I know I rely on you for my sanity.
+And I know I rely on you for my sanity.

 I listen to you every day so I can understand what's going on out there.

-But uh Russ, I'm really worried.
+But, Rush, I'm really worried.

-And I think I know we will never be able to talk you into running for president.
+And I think, I know we will never be able to talk you into running for president, but there's one thing that you can do.

-I think it's time we need you to stand up and lead.
+I think it's time we need you to stand up and lead us and tell us.

-Well, that would require me seriously to violate, violate a policy that I've had since the beginning days of this program.
+Well, that would require me seriously to violate a policy that I've had since the beginning days of this program.

-And it's it's it's rooted in so many things.
+And it's rooted in so many things.

-The other thing is I don't like to tie myself to candidates.
+The other thing is, I don't like to tie myself to candidates.

 I don't like endorsing getting because I don't control what they say from day to day.